 Oh, it was incredible!
 It was such a nice end to the show – you know, some people got disappointed because just one of us would normally win, but it was nice because we both get on very well, and so Lord Sugar doubled the investment.
 And I was so happy for James as well… you know, if we both had the same business or product maybe that would be weird, but because we do completely different things, it doesn’t feel like they are similar industries, so it’s different media, different focuses – you know, we’re also different ages and different genders… I think they are so many differences between us that we’re quite lucky in the way businesses don’t compare, so we both just do our own things.

-A lot of people criticised the fact that you don’t actually produce the sweets, that you just package them… what do you think?
+Some people criticise the fact that you don’t actually produce the sweets you sell, but you just package them…

 You know, among the lots of things we do and the products we sell, we try to sell the best versions of each one of them and different products to people – and we’re also developing a range of our own products, and that will be launched soon – and I’m very excited about this!